tibiamaps/tibia-map-data/README.md

 [The `tibia-maps` script](https://github.com/tibiamaps/tibia-maps-script) can be used to convert from either format to the other.

+The custom format consists of three files for each floor:

+1. a PNG image containing the entire map;
+2. a PNG image visualizing the pathfinding data;
+3. a JSON file containing the marker info, if any.

 ## Set up

 1. Install [io.js](https://iojs.org/en/).